San Francisco 49ers vs. Seattle Seahawks NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- San Francisco has combined with its opponents to score more than 45.5 points in seven of 11 games this season.
+- San Francisco and its opponents have gone over the current 45.5-point total in seven of 11 games this season.

-- This contest's total is 2.5 points greater than the 43 these two squads combine to surrender per game this season.

-- The 49ers and their opponents have scored an average of 47.2 points per game in 2020, 1.7 more than Sunday's total.

-- The 45.5-point over/under for this game is 2.9 points below the 48.4 points per game average total in Seahawks games this season.
+- The 48.4 PPG average total in Seahawks games this season is 2.9 points more than this game's over/under.

 49ers stats and trends

-- In San Francisco's 11 games this year, it has five wins against the spread.
+- San Francisco has five wins against the spread in 11 games this year.

-- San Francisco's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- San Francisco's games this year have hit the over six times in 11 opportunities (54.5%).

-- San Francisco is 4-3 against the spread and 5-2 overall in games when it scores more than 20.5 points.
+- San Francisco is 4-3 against the spread and 5-2 overall this season when the team scores more than 20.5 points.

-- In games that San Francisco totals over 399.0 yards, the team is 2-2 against the spread and 3-1 overall.
+- When San Francisco picks up more than 399.0 yards, the team is 2-2 against the spread and 3-1 overall.

-- The 49ers have turned the ball over five more times (15 total) than the Seahawks have forced a turnover (10) this season.
+- The 49ers have turned the ball over 15 times this season, five more turnovers than the Seahawks have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Seahawks.